 Can You Keep Your Car During Bankruptcy?

-Yes, Chapter 13 bankruptcy allows you to file for bankruptcy without liquidating your assets, which means you can keep your car – and even save your home from foreclosure.
+Chapter 13 bankruptcy often allows individuals to retain possession of their vehicles to file for bankruptcy without liquidating your assets, which means you can keep your car – and even save your home from foreclosure.
 Instead of liquidating your assets as you would in Chapter 7 bankruptcy, you can develop a 3-to-5-year repayment plan and use this time to regain control of your finances.
-A Chapter 13 bankruptcy is also called a wage earner’s plan.
+Chapter 13 bankruptcy is also known as a wage earner’s plan, designed for individuals with a regular income.

 Eligibility for Chapter 13 Bankruptcy